sc20jj/sc20jjDissertation/README.md

 - Any information collected by the website during your activity can be removed via the Clear button located on the navigation bar - meaning that no data is kept past your usage of the website.
 The website solely utilises cookies as a short-term form of storage, meaning that any long-term form of storage is not utilised for storage.

-T- he application is compliant with UK data privacy laws and GDPR.
+- The application is compliant with UK data privacy laws and GDPR.
 Information is not shared with any third parties to ensure user privacy.

 - By using our website, you agree to the terms of this Privacy Policy.
 If you have any questions or concerns about our privacy practices, please contact us at [this email](mailto:sc20jj@leeds.ac.uk)